SunnyMaximo/iot-nxpimxa71ch-c/README.md

 1. Connect to *[quickstart](https://quickstart.internetofthings.ibmcloud.com/?cm_mc_uid=71367544061615028292336&cm_mc_sid_50200000=59540641520868549701#/)* organization of IBM Watson™ Internet of Things Platform.

 * Select "I accept IBM's Terms of Use"
-* Specify a device id to test connectivity. e.g. *70028004006194989053*.
+* Specify a device id to *70028004006194989053* to test connectivity.
 Note that this device ID need not be the actual device ID stored in *IC A71CH* Secure Element.
+Note that the device configuration file */opt/iotnxpimxclient/config/device_quickstart.cfg* is set with device id as *70028004006194989053*.
+If you use a different value for device *id* for this test, then you will have to update the value of *id* in */opt/iotnxpimxclient/config/device_quickstart.cfg* file.

 * Click *Go* button.

 2. On Device system, run the following commands: